 Pupil Voice is significant in promoting democracy throughout the school.
-The 'Have your Say' documents for annual reviews are at the forefront of pupils having a voice within the school and a say on what goes on within it.
-Our SALT (Speech and Language Therapy) targets each week, especially 'Winning, Losing and Compromise' promote a democratic approach to learning.
+The pupil powerpoint documents for annual reviews are at the forefront of pupils having a voice within the school and a say on what goes on within it.
 Peer and self-assessment gives the pupils a part to play within the school in relation to teaching and learning.
-Detention slips and incident debriefs let our pupils have the opportunity to voice their opinions democratically and be heard and valued.
+Resolution slips and incident debriefs let our pupils have the opportunity to voice their opinions democratically and be heard and valued.
 WKS has an open policy for all staff and pupils to illustrate that we all have a part to play in the school.